 As a result, the water can wreak havoc, and you may end up with a bike that won’t start until you drain the tank and refuel.

-To avoid any issues if your bike is sitting for a while, drain the bike of fuel.
+Drain the bike of fuel to avoid any issues if your bike is sitting for a while.

 Doing so will also reduce the chance of the ethanol content damaging your fuel tank.